mapbender/mapbender-documentation/en/customization/yaml.rst

   * oci8 - Oracle OCI8 driver
   * pdo_oci - Oracle PDO driver

-  Please notice: Necessary PHP drivers need to been installed and activated.
+  Please note: Necessary PHP drivers need to be installed and activated.

 Example:
-Database configuration in parameters.yml, when PostgreSQL is used:
+Database configuration in ``parameters.yml``, when PostgreSQL is used:

 .. code-block:: yaml